 Ogenblik is reaching out to the education community to ensure a participatory design structure to OliToo’s development in this sector.
 We have extensively surveyed teachers, SENCo and other experts about the current offering for children with special behavioural and emotional needs as well as gaps and needs.
 The unique combination of OliTool’s playful handheld tangible interface combined with its ability to offer real-time communication fills a gap and need in this market.

 Further investigation, co-design and validation will be undertaken during the fall of 2019 with workshops, trials and case studies in several UK primary and secondary schools.

+Ogenblik was pleased to develop a strong dialogue with the Tavistock and Portman NHS Foundation Trust regarding the redesign of OliTool for all children.
 The Tavistock, a leader in promoting mental health and wellbeing for over 100 years, brings together a variety of approaches to children and family mental health.
 They are recognised as influencers in children’s mental health worldwide and have initiated programmes in the UK for bringing CAMHS services into school settings, the new model set forth in the Government’s Green Paper mandating improved children’s and adolescent mental health services.
-The Tavistock is a leading research and teaching facility as well as a clinical facility and actively explores new and innovative approaches, interventions and models of care for children’s mental health.
-The Tavistock team provides invaluable expertise in children’s mental health research and clinical applications to this project including unprecedented knowledge of CAMHS school setting services.
+The Tavistock was especially keen on OliTool’s playful non-screen based and personalised approach to its digital offering.
+We have also developed good working relationships with the UCL Institute of Education and experts there in special needs education as well as with teachers and SENCO in a variety of primary and secondary schools.